zak-45/WLEDAudioSyncRTMood/README.md

 ### Python modules

-This is the name and version of python modules present on the Windows portable version
+This is the name and version of python modules found on the Windows portable version
 ```
 colorama            0.4.6
 contourpy           1.1.1